- Historical background

 Schedule provides details of debts incurred to support major public enterprises and works such as immigration, railways, water supply and sewerage schemes.

 The Blue Books for 1833 to 1857 include a contemporary index to the Contents, which is alphabetical from 1843.
-State Records, when microfiching the Blue Books, has also compiled a Contents List of each volume which is filmed at the beginning of each volume and at the bottom right hand frame of each fiche.
+When microfiching the Blue Books we also compiled a Contents List of each volume which is filmed at the beginning of each volume and at the bottom right hand frame of each fiche.

 Information in the annual returns covers the calendar year, 1 January to 31 December, except in the Blue Books of 1841 and 1842, when the period is from 1 October of the previous year to 30 September of the current year (eg. for the 1842 Blue Book returns are for 1 October 1841 to 30 September 1842).
 There are two Blue Books for 1843, one for the year ending 31 December and the other for the year ending 30 September; only the volume for the calendar year has been produced on microfiche.